 Most of the people I am planning to visit were at one time studying in the US through the Hubert Humphrey Fellowship Program at Boston University.
 This program, founded in 1978 and sponsored by the US State Department, brings roughly 200 people per year to the United States.
 They study at roughly 15 colleges and universities based on discipline, of which BU gets assigned 10-12 each year.
 The Fellows at BU reside in student housing on Buswell Street (unless they choose otherwise), and engage in a full year of academic studies, professional affiliations, and conferences throughout the US.
 The professional affiliations are work assignments with US companies for 4-6 week periods, to provide experience and understanding of our businesses and economic system; new opportunities for these affiliations are always welcome.

 As host family, I open my home for dinners and special occasions, take the Fellows sightseeing from time to time, and in general provide a home away from home for them — we are their extended family.
-I have been host family for eleven years to these Humphreys Fellows, although the list of friends made through the BU and MIT programs is much longer:
+I have been host family since 2008 to these Humphreys Fellows, although the list of friends made through the BU and MIT programs is much longer:

 - Vesna Dimitrieska from Macedonia 2008-2009